 Resilience is generally framed as a reaction to adversity, the ability to respond, recover, and thrive.
 The Appalachian region in which we live exhibits resilience in many ways, with strong, creative people developing solutions that work in our region, despite a long history of boom and bust economic activity that failed to build wealth.
 Rural Action’s work in local communities centers around building capacity and a sense of teamwork to respond to opportunities for economic growth.
-We also see resilience as a means to anticipate and prepare for the future, particularly in light of the impacts of climate change and potential in-migration of people from coastal areas.
-Our Resilient Communities team works with communities to strengthen economic, environmental, and social health.
+We also see resilience as a means to anticipate and prepare for the future, particularly in light of the impacts of climate change and in-migration of people from coastal areas.
+Our Resilient Communities team works with communities to strengthen their economic and social health.
 Ecotourism, outdoor and cultural recreation, creative placemaking, and entrepreneurial support provide real opportunities for local communities to thrive.
-Our region is filled with places where people want to live, visit, or start a business, and we want to make it easier for that to happen.
+Our region is filled with places where people want to live, visit, or start a business, and Rural Action Resilient Communities wants to make it easier for that to happen.

 National Service Members